devops-extensions/docs/docs/extensions/acceptance-criterias/getting-started/criteria-types.md

 ## Rule-oriented - (Checklist)

 The checklist criteria allows you to create a single acceptance criteria with several sub criterias.
+[Create a new checklist criteria](../work-item-control/creating-criterias/checklist-criteria)

 ## Scenario-oriented - (Scenario)